thomas-fossati/draft-tls-cid/draft-mavrogiannopoulos-tls-cid.md

 ## Extended Server Hello
 {: #sec:srv-ext }

-Servers that receive an extended hello containing a "ta_sa" extension MAY agree to use a Transport Agnostic Security Association by including an extension of type "ta_sa", with "extension_data" being ServerSecAssocData, in the extended server hello ({{fig:srv-ext}}).
+Servers that receive an extended hello containing a "ta_sa" extension MAY agree to use a Transport Agnostic Security Association by including an extension of type "ta_sa", with "extension_data" being ServerSecAssocData in the extended server hello ({{fig:srv-ext}}).

 ~~~~~~~
          struct {